rhyme-music-app/rhyme-backend/README.md

 (Write this later)

 ## Project Filesystem Structure
- - `/`: Contains PHP scripts that dump views (user interface) to the end-users, as well as some necessary files.
+ - `/`: Contains PHP scripts that dump views (user interface) to the end-users, as well as some necessary files needed for the whole project.
  - `/api`: Contains PHP scripts that handle API endpoints.
  - `/lib`: Contains private and common PHP scripts that are included/required in forefront scripts, which are view scripts in `/` and API scripts in `/api` folder.